-- ♣ BCCs using Coastal Barrens habitat would be impacted by the approximately 2.6 acres of wetland fill associated with the Proposed Action.
+- BCCs using Coastal Barrens habitat would be impacted by the approximately 2.6 acres of wetland fill associated with the Proposed Action.
 Birds using the area as a migratory stopover (Whimbrel, Bar-tailed Godwit, Red Knot, Semipalmated Sandpiper, and Arctic Tern) would have a smaller area available for resting before continued travel.
 Species using the area for breeding (Black Oystercatcher, Lesser Yellowlegs, Kittlitz's Murrelet, Aleutian Tern, Caspian Tern, Red-faced Cormorant, Pelagic Cormorant, and Peregrine Falcon) would have less territory for courtship, pair bonding, and mating.
 Marbled Godwits would have less nesting habitat, and birds that use the area for wintering (Dunlin, Rock Sandpiper, Rock Sandpiper, and McKay's Bunting) would have less area available during colder weather.
-However, because the Proposed Action would result in filling only 0.015% of the approximately 17,900 acres of Coastal Barrens that exist at the head of Resurrection Bay, impacts to birds using this habitat would be minimal.
-Birds would be expected to move to the ample adjacent Coastal Barrens at the head of the bay. - ♣ BCCs using Salt Marsh habitats would be impacted by approximately 0.7 acres of fill associated with the Proposed Action.
+However, because the Proposed Action would result in filling only 0.015% of the approximately 17,900 acres of Coastal Barrens that exist at the head of Resurrection Bay, impacts to birds using this habitat would be minimal. - ✤ BCCs using Salt Marsh habitats would be impacted by approximately 0.7 acres of fill associated with the Proposed Action.
 Birds using the area for a migratory stopover (Bar-tailed Godwit, Red Knot, Semipalmated Sandpiper, and Solitary Sandpiper), would have less area to rest.
 Breeding birds (Short-billed Dowitcher, Lesser Yellowlegs, Marbled Murrelet, Bald Eagle, Short-eared Owl, Peregrine Falcon, and Olive-sided Flycatcher) would have less area for courtship activities.
 Species using the area for nesting and wintering, respectively, (Marbled Godwit and Dunlin) would have less available habitat.
 However, the impacts to BCCs would be minimal since only approximately 0.4% of the 196 acres would be filled.